1 Herd purpose

 Fate deals you not just the cards but the skill to play them.
 Our faith in our own free will, as well as in our codes of right and wrong, teleology, the gods and the soul, is one of the haughtiest delusions that our pride has fashioned for us.

-Life is squalid, arduous and futile, but our gaudy luxuries deck out its squalor, and our enervated pleasures lighten its hardships, and our driving haste seems to overleap its lack of purpose.
+Life is squalid, arduous and futile.
+So we seek out gaudy luxuries to deck its squalor.
+We indulge in enervated pleasures to lighten its hardships.
+And we try to overleap its lack of purpose by our driving haste.

 Life comes and goes in a long series of brief trivialities, ‘a quick succession of busy nothings,’ as Austen put it.
 Once they have reached their close, the happiest and unhappiest lives weigh equally in the scale of futility.
 They may have felt quite different, but they mean the same.